mmfehring/ANTH-641_Week-6_Exercise-1/Week 6_1.md

 _We’re going to now learn how to use essentially the same tool but in within an R environment, so that we can bring the data directly into R and begin using it.
 This is called tabulizer.r (learn about the package [here](https://cran.r-project.org/web/packages/tabulizer/vignettes/tabulizer.html)).
 This exercise was modeled off of the binder created for [ODAT 2.7](https://o-date.github.io/draft/book/scraping-data.html)._

-1. Fork this GitHub repo.
+1. Fork [this](https://github.com/kgarstki/ANTH-641_Week-6_Exercise-1) GitHub repo.
 Copy the URL of your new repo and go to mybinder.org.
 Paste the url into the space for 'github repository.'
 Make a note of the link for your binder.
+2. Then, edit the README.md file in your repo to change the mybinder URL to your GitHub username.